setavenger/blindbitd/README.md

 daemon.
 On initial startup you can use `createwallet` command to either initialise a new wallet or recover from a mnemonic with `recoverwallet`. `listaddresses` shows your address.
 You can use `createtransaction` to send to an address.
 If the wallet was already set up you can use `unlock`.

+## Scan-Only mode

+The daemon can also be run in scan only mode.
+Only the spend pubkey and the scan secret key will be stored by the dameon.
+The spend secret key will be unknown to the daemon making spending utxos impossible.
+Setting `scan_only = 1` under `[wallet]` will start the daemon in scan only mode.
+If the daemon ran in normal mode before it is not recommended to just switch to scan only mode as the spend secret key will still be present.
+Deleting the `data/keys` file in daemons data directory will resolve this issue.

+Once the daemon is waiting for setup, call `setupscanonly`.
+Add the spend public key via the flag and you will be prompted to input the scan secret key.
+You can add a `birthheight` to avoid unnecessary scanning.
+If you are using labels you must add `--labelcount` and provide the number of labels you have created.
+Otherwise your transactions involving labels will not be detected as expected.

 ## Todo